mikevoets/jama16-retina-replication/README.md

 ## Evaluation

 To evaluate or test the trained neural network on the _Kaggle_ EyePACS test set, run `$ python evaluate.py -e`.
+To evaluate on Messidor-2, use the `-m2` flag.
 To evaluate on Messidor-Original, run it with the `-m` flag.
-To evaluate on Messidor-2, use the `-m2` flag.

 To create an ensemble of networks and evaluate the linear average of predictions, use the `-lm` parameter.
 To specify multiple models to evaluate as an ensemble, the model paths should be comma-separated or satisfy a regular expression.
 For example: `-lm=./tmp/model-1,./tmp/model-2,./tmp/model-3` or `-lm=./tmp/model-?`.

+NB: The trained models used in this study are publicly accessible and can be downloaded from [here](https://doi.org/10.6084/m9.figshare.8312183).

 The evaluation script outputs a confusion matrix, and specificity and sensitivity by using an operating threshold.
 The default operating threshold is 0.5, and can be changed with the `-op` parameter.